Running

 Well defined trails, wide vistas and relatively quiet rights of way combine to make the North York Moors a great place for running.
 Whether you fancy a daily jog, a long weekend run or something more competitive, there will be something for you either on or off road.

-Our forests have some great trails to explore; Hambleton Drove Road along the western scarp offers dramatic views; there's the old coastal railway 'The Cinder Track' from Scarborough to Whitby; and don’t forget some great beaches to run at low tide to experience that 'Chariots of Fire' feeling.
+Our forests have some great trails to explore; Hambleton Drove Road along the western scarp offers dramatic views; there's the old coastal railway 'The Cinder Track' from Scarborough to Whitby; or time yourself on the waymarked running trails at Sutton Bank; and don’t forget some great beaches to run at low tide to experience that 'Chariots of Fire' feeling.

 There's also a full calendar of road, trail and fell races throughout the North York Moors.
 Sign up for an event today!
 Sample the thrill of hurtling up and down the hills and across the moors in rain, mud, snow or even sunshine, you're guaranteed an exhilarating experience.